NeuroDataDesign/pan-synapse/README.md

 3. Give each synapse in moving image a unique label - (i.e. Connected Components)
 3. ANTs registration on (3) with (1) as the fixed image.
 4. L2 centroid distance match of clusters in (3) w/ those in (1)
-5. For each clusters in (1), note the label of its time registered pair, then find which cluster in (3) have that color.
+5. For each cluster in (1), note the label of its L2 centroid registered pair, then find which cluster in (3) has that color.
 Set this cluster to the "timeRegistration" datamember of its corresponding cluster in (1).
 _____________________________________________________________________________

 ### 1/2.
 Identifying Clusters: